Outburn-IL/foob-docs/about.md

 **Intersystems FUME Plugin** is a comprehensive solution, enabling InterSystems's IRIS and HealthShare Health Connect seamless integration capabilities with FUME, a powerful FHIR Converter by Outburn.
 The solution can efficiently convert JSON, HL7v2, and  CSV source messages to FHIR®, facilitating healthcare interoperability.

-The following aspects were taken into account during the solution design:

-**Functionality:**  The solution supports various data types conversion to FHIR using pre-defined IRIS classes seamlessly integrated with FUME.
-The IRIS developer/integrator will be capable of building and adapting default solutions to the target workflow according to the business requirements.

-**Simplicity:** Minimum Object Script coding needs by developing integration-ready components and automatic solution deployment using ZPM installer.

-**Flexibility:** The solution can quickly adapt to any S2T workflow on the customer site by using pre-developed IRIS components

 The solution is based on the following products:

 **InterSystems IRIS / HealthShare Health Connect** is a complete data platform that makes building and deploying high-performance applications